-And see the India-related list maintained by Scholars Without Borders (mostly science and medicine):
+And see the India-related list that used to be maintained by Scholars Without Borders (mostly science and medicine):

 Saying that a journal is OA still leaves some critical questions unanswered.
 E.g.,